barryclark/jekyll-now/_posts/2017-4-28-New_words.md

 title: New words in 5th edition of American Heritage Dictionary
 ---

-Looking at new words is a fascinating perspective into culture and cultural changes.
+Looking at words as they officially enter into a language is a fascinating perspective into culture.
+New words provide insight into where the national consciousness is and in what direction it is moving.
+Some words are new and will be unfamiliar to most, while others have been said hundreds of times and are just now officially entering the dictionary.
+Many demonstrate new scientific or technological concepts that were never before possible or significant, such as zettabyte, nanobot and carbon footprint.
+Others are familiar and surprising only in that they were not already in the dictionary, such as dream catcher and Abrahamic.

 From Steven Pinker's The Sense of Style comes a list of all the new words added to the 5th edition of the American Heritage Dictionary, where he sits on the usage panel.
-I have reproduced the list provided the definitions below.
-It provides insight into where the national conscious is
+I have reproduced the list and provided the definitions below.

 Abrahamic - Of or relating to any of the faiths traditionally held to descend from the biblical patriarch Abraham, especially Judaism, Christianity, and Islam.